Article updated on 7th April, 2025

 Keyed Access Package Rooms

-- Traditional lock-and-key systems where residents or authorized personnel are provided with physical keys to access the package room.
+- Traditional lock-and-key systems provide residents or authorized personnel with physical keys to access the package room.

 - Requires physical management of keys and potential issues with lost or stolen keys.